Assignment 02

 Step 2: Join 🫂

-You have these two pieces of data—the spatial and the descriptive—but they’re not connected yet.
+You have two pieces of data—a descriptive, tabular dataset of witchcraft accusations, and a spatial, vector dataset of civil parishes in 1930—but they’re not connected yet.
 A table join will help you connect them.

 Table joins are a critical tool in the geospatial toolkit.
 They combine descriptive tabular information with geospatial data based on a common field.